 What does stewardship mean today for business?
 Active stewardship in a firm is key to its success.
 Since the Great Recession, executives are more aware of their trust roles.
-These days, there is greater protection for shareholders.
-But we have a long way to go before effective stewardship is widespread in businesses.
+These days, new rules offer greater shareholders’ protection; still, effective stewardship is scarce in business.

 What Does Stewardship in Business Mean Today

 What is stewardship?
-Stewardship is acting as a steward.
+Acting as a steward.
 Who is a steward?
-A steward is someone who gets responsibility and authority from an owner to look after the owner’s property in the owner’s best interest.
+A person who gets responsibility and authority from an owner to look after his or her property in the owner’s best interest.
 A steward is a manager.

 Stewardship in Business isn’t Discussed

 Stewardship is a term Christians use often.
-However, it isn’t popular in business.
+But, one not popular in business.
 Since the Great Recession, several firms accept that stewardship is more than keeping clean books.
-As well, business leaders know stewardship is more than looking after the environment.
-They realize that for each decision, they must keep in mind, values, ethics, and sound business practices.
-They know costs must never drive business decisions.
-They know they must do what’s right every time.
-And as Christians, we know people will apply good stewardship regularly only by God’s grace.
+Business leaders realize stewardship is more than looking after the environment.
+That’s why each decision must consider the firm’s values, ethics, and sound business practices.
+Good managers learn costs must never drive business decisions; they must follow what’s right every time.
+As Christians, we carry out good stewardship only by God’s grace.

 Stewardship in Business is Walking the Talk

 Recent reports about Whole Foods cheating in New York show poor stewardship.
 This is too bad!
 A key member of the Conscious Capitalism project, Whole Foods has not walked the talk.
 How could this happen?
-Indeed, it was not a one-off event.
+It was not a one-off event.
 It continued for a long time.
-Clearly, Whole Foods did not operate in the best interest of its shareholders.
+Whole Foods did not operate in the best interest of its shareholders.
 It damaged its brand.
 Its share price fell sharply.
 Now, it must deal with class action suits.
-And this was not the first time Whole Foods was caught cheating.
+And this was not the first time officials caught Whole Foods cheating.

 There is a lesson here for each of us.
 A firm’s mission and values mean nothing on paper.
 The real values are in what it does.
-How its managers act.
-How it uses shareholders’ funds.
+How its managers act!
+The way it uses shareholders’ funds.
 How it treats employees.
 It shows up in its health, safety, compensation, and environmental practices.
 It’s not its policies, but its practices that matter.

 Effective Stewardship in Business Means Integrity

-What does stewardship mean today for businesses?
-It means the firm must be run by honest executives.
-To get firms to practice effective stewardship routinely, executives must look long-term.
-They must work in the best interest of all stakeholders.
-At the same time, society must encourage Wall Street analysts to move away from their focus on quarterly financial results.
-Continued short-term focus has led too many executives to sacrifice integrity to show short-term gains.
+What does stewardship mean today for business?
+It means honest leaders must run firms.
+To get firms to practice good stewardship, leaders must act long term in owners’ best interests.
+Society must force business leaders and Wall Street to move away from quarterly financial results’ focus.
+Continued short-term focus leads executives to sacrifice integrity for short-term gains.

 © 2015, Michel A. Bell